elastic/apm/specs/agents/tracing-instrumentation-aws-lambda.md

 ### Disabled functionalities
 The following agent functionalities need to be disabled when tracing AWS Lambda functions until decided otherwise:
 - **Metrics collection:** this includes all kind of metrics: system, process and breakdown metrics and is equivalent to setting `ELASTIC_APM_METRICS_INTERVAL = 0`
 - **Remote configuration:** equivalent to setting `ELASTIC_APM_CENTRAL_CONFIG = false`
 - **Cloud metadata discovery:** equivalent to setting `ELASTIC_APM_CLOUD_PROVIDER = none`
 - **System metadata discovery:** in some agents, this may be a relatively heavy task.
 For example, the Java agent executes extenal commands in order to discover the hostname, which is not required for AWS Lambda metadata.
 All other agents read and parse files to extract container and k8s metadata, which is not required as well.

 There are two main approaches for agents to disable the above functionalities:
 * Agents that will be always deployed as part of an additional APM Agent Lambda layer (e.g. Java agent) may disable this through configuration options (e.g. environment variables) built in the lambda wrapper script(`AWS_LAMBDA_EXEC_WRAPPER`) that is provided with the APM Agent Lambda layer.
-* Agents that will be used with AWS lambda without the need for an additional Lambda layer must detect that they are running in an AWS Lambda environment (for instance through checking for the existance of the `AWS_LAMBDA_FUNCTION_NAME` environment variable).
+* Agents that will be used with AWS lambda without the need for an additional Lambda layer must detect that they are running in an AWS Lambda environment (for instance through checking for the existence of the `AWS_LAMBDA_FUNCTION_NAME` environment variable).
 Such agents should disable the aforementioned functionalities programmatically to achieve the same behaviour that would be achieved through the corresponding configuration options.

 ## Trigger-specific Instrumentation